ClickHouse/ClickHouse/doc/reference/en/agg_functions/index.rst

 quantileTDigest(level)(x)
 -------------------------
-Computes the level quantile approximatively, using the t-digest algorithm.
+Computes the level quantile approximately, using the `t-digest <https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf>`_ algorithm.
 The maximum error is 1%.
 The memory consumption per state is proportional to the logarithm of the number of transmitted values.

 The performance of the function is below quantile, quantileTiming.
 By the ratio of state size and accuracy, the function is significantly better than quantile.